kevin-mckenzie/up-bot/README.md

 7. Sleep in peace

 ## Options:
 - **w**:   Window of time plus or minus the set time to send the message.
 It will send randomly within the window.
-In in hours if time is HH, in minutes if time is HH:MM, in seconds if time is HH:MM:SS
+In hours if time is HH, in minutes if time is HH:MM, in seconds if time is HH:MM:SS
 - **t**:      Time for the message to be sent in HH:MM:SS format (can send only HH or HH:MM if desired)
 - **m**:      Message to be sent.
 Needs double quotation marks surrounding it if the message is more than one word.
 - **M,T,W,H,F,S,U**:     Day of the week where H=Thursday and U=Sunday.
 Python's getopt does not support multi-letter options.